 Benefits of FlightHorizon to UAS Operations

-Our FlightHorizon product suite, based on a NASA patent and prototype, provides a complete autonomous collision avoidance solution for both piloted and fully autonomous unmanned aircraft to deliver situational awareness, self-separation commands, and collision avoidance for both piloted and autonomous unmanned aircraft.
+Our FlightHorizon product suite, based on a NASA patent and prototype, provides a complete autonomous detect-and-avoid solution for both piloted and fully autonomous unmanned aircraft to deliver situational awareness, commands to self-separate and maintain well-clear distances for both piloted and autonomous unmanned aircraft.

-FlightHorizon GCS™ (Ground Control Station) uses an aviation transponder and, when available, ground-based radar, attached to a laptop or workstation at the ground control station to provide collision avoidance commands and situational awareness to the ground-based unmanned aircraft pilot.
+FlightHorizon GCS™ (Ground Control Station) uses an aviation transponder and, when available, ground-based radar, attached to a laptop or workstation at the ground control station to provide commands to maintain well-clear distances and airspace management and awareness to the ground-based unmanned aircraft pilot.
 Visit our FlightHorizon GCS™ product page for more information.

 FlightHorizon COMMANDER™ is an airspace management system designed for airspace managers, fleet operators and anyone who needs to maintain a big-picture view of their airspace, maintain well-clear for unmanned aircraft and keep detailed flight logs.
 Visit our FlightHorizon COMMANDER™ product page for more information.